Stationary Distributions for the Voter Model in $d\geq 3$ are Factors of IID: Estimates on coalescence of simple random walks

 \begin{defn} Let $\cB:=\{x \in \Z^d: \|x\|_1 = 1\}$.
 For any $t \in \R_+$ and $P \in \cW_t$, let $P^{\vee}$ be its right continuous limit, i.e. $P^{\vee}(t') = \lim_{\Delta t \downarrow 0} P(t' + \Delta t)$ for any $t' \in [0, t)$, and $P^{\vee}(t)=P(t)$. \end{defn}

-The following proposition is about estimates on meeting probabilities of two or three independent random walks, and is used in the proof of Proposition \ref{prop:FiniteChangeTimes}. \begin{prop} For any $t\in \R_+$, and $W_1, W_2, W_3, W_4 \sim \fW_t$ independently, we have
+The following proposition is about estimates on meeting probabilities of two or three independent random walks, and is used in the proof of Proposition \ref{prop:FiniteChangeTimes}. \begin{prop} For any $t\in \R_+$, and independent simple random walks $W_1, W_2, W_3, W_4$ of time $t$, we have

 \end{prop}